 Wrapping Up with Paperwork

 Like any profession, curatorial work comes with its share of administrative duties.
 The late afternoon is typically reserved for wrapping up paperwork, which can range from budget management for upcoming projects to grant writing for exhibition funding.
-Keeping meticulous records is crucial for effective collection management and exhibition planning.
+Tools such as budget management software help curators track expenses and allocate resources efficiently.

 Ongoing Projects and Research